aiven/devportal/docs/products/flink/howto/ext-kafka-flink-integration.rst

 ==================================================
 Integrating external/self-hosted Apache Kafka® with Aiven for Apache Flink® allows users to leverage the power of both technologies to build scalable and robust real-time streaming applications.

-This guide provides instructions on integrating external/self-hosted Apache Kafka with Aiven for Apache Flink® using the Aiven Console and  Aiven Client.
+This section provides instructions on integrating external/self-hosted Apache Kafka with Aiven for Apache Flink® using :doc:`Aiven client </docs/tools/cli>` and `Aiven Console <https://console.aiven.io/>`_.

 Prerequisites
 ---------------